ChrisBAshton/smartresolution-org/view/module-how-to.md

 * handler - can be a string representing a global or class function (e.g. `helloWorld` or `MyClass->helloWord`), or an anonymous function (i.e. `function () { // do something }`).
 * priority - either a string ('high', 'medium', 'low') or an integer between 1-100 (where the higher the number, the higher the priority).
 This parameter is optional and dictates in what order your handler should be called.
 For example, if handler A has a medium priority and handler B has a high priority, handler B will be executed before handler A when the event happens.

+### Dispute-dependent and dispute-independent
+In the example above, `route` is a dispute-dependent function and `top_level_route` is a dispute-independent function.
+The former is only applicable within disputes whereas the latter is applicable site-wide.
+Special functions such as `dashboard_add_item` can be dispute-dependent or dispute-independent depending on the context in which they are called.

+All of this is marked up in the [SmartResolution module API](/module-docs/index.html).

 ### Database interaction
-The exception to the above convention is the collection of database interaction functions.
+SmartResolution comes with a collection of useful database interaction functions.

 You can define a table like so: